genes-and-health/TRE-documentation-v3/docs/using-the-tre/folder-and-bucket-structure.md

 To say this another way: imagine you accidentally alter or delete a file in the /genesandhealth/library-red folder.
 Then the version of the file prior to its removal can be restored, for up to 30 days after the change.
 In the sandbox-specific /genesandhealth/red folder, two prior versions of the file will be kept, each for 30 days after the change leading to its creation.

-Restoring a prior version of an accidentally removed or modified file requires utilities only available to administrators: if you need this, contact us using Slack or writing to hgi@sanger.ac.uk, including the word "Urgent" in the subject header.
+Restoring a prior version of an accidentally removed or modified file requires utilities only available to administrators: if you need this, contact us by writing to <hgi@sanger.ac.uk>, including the word "Urgent" in the subject header.